SallyLinnn/Skeletal-Muscle-Density-in-Ovarian-Cancer/README.md

 - **Note**: Since the analysis data consists of hospital patient data, it is not provided.
 To analyze your own data, replace the data in the script with your own dataset.

 ### handover_roc_plot.py
+### Main Function
+Present the results after bootstrapping using ROC curves.
 - **Data Preprocessing**: Includes methods for cleaning and preparing data for ROC analysis.
 - **Plotting**: Provides functions to generate ROC plots for visualizing model performance.